Dee68/milestone_project3/README.md

 ### FUTURE FEATURES
-- Implement a more modern and secure way to save users credentials
+- Implement a more modern and secure way to save user's credentials
-- Enable users to do payment of utilities(water,gas, internet, telephone, etc)
+- Enable user's to do payment of utilities(water,gas, internet, telephone, etc)
-- Implement an email message sender to customers about there current account weekly.
+- Implement an email message sent to customers about their current account weekly.

 ### LANGUAGES USED
 - [Python](https://www.python.org/)